gagarinchain/docs/docs/consensus.md

 The Basic HotStuff solution is presented in Algorithm 2.
 The protocol works in a succession of views numbered with monotonically increasing view numbers.
 Each viewNumber has a unique dedicated leader known to all.
 Each replica stores a tree of pending transactions as its local tx_pool.
-Each tree node contains a block.
-Current blockchain is the branch led by a given node is the path from the node all the way to the tree root by visiting parent links.
+Each tree node contains a block, metadata associated with the protocol, and a parent link.
+The branch led by a given node is the path from the node all the way to the tree root by visiting parent links.
 During the protocol, a monotonically growing branch becomes committed.
 To become committed, the leader of a particular view proposing the branch must collect votes from a quorum of (n − f) replicas in three phases, prepare, pre-commit, and commit.